 Registering a New Company

 COPHC has made the registration procedure quite simple for investors.
-In order to register a new company in the free zone, you need to follow the steps given below.
+To register a new company in the free zone, you need to follow the steps given below.

-- They also have to open a bank account in the free zone with a deposit of minimum capital of US $500,000.
+- They must also open a bank account in the free zone with a minimum capital deposit of US $500,000.

 - Gwadar Free Zone Company will take around 10 days to scrutinize the documents and will issue the registration certificate and lease deed.